hazelcast/hazelcast-python-client/README.rst

 For issue reports, please share the following information with us to quickly resolve the problems:

--  Hazelcast IMDG and the client version that you use
+-  Hazelcast and the client version that you use
 -  General information about the environment and the architecture you use like Python version, cluster size, number of clients, Java version, JVM parameters, operating system etc.